Updated June 17, 2020.

 2. Tell them it’s rude to talk about money.
 Some people respond best to frankness.

-3. My favorite response: “Some people have kids, some people drink, some people do drugs, I travel!”
+3. My personal favorite response: “Some people have kids, some people drink, some people do drugs, I travel!”
 This usually gets a laugh and makes my intended point: Different people have different priorities.
 Fill in your own response with anything you like!

 4. Don’t you want to go with someone?